Andre Weiner

 The optimal policy:

-Planning: finding $\pi^\ast$ with value iterations
+Planning: finding π∗ with value iterations

-$v_k$ - value estimate at iteration $k$
+vk - value estimate at iteration k

 Value iteration implementation: